vmware-archive/distributed-tracing-sample-apps/distributed-tracing/aspnetcore-app/README.md

 6. Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.

-7. Go to **Applications -> Tracing** in the Wavefront UI to visualize your traces.
+7. Go to **Applications -> Traces** in the Wavefront UI to visualize your traces.
 You can also go to **Applications -> Inventory** to visualize the RED metrics that are automatically derived from your tracing spans.